Slins-23/flutter-guitar-tuner/README.md

 In order to not extend myself here (if you want to find out exactly how the plugin works, you can check it out at https://github.com/slins-23/flutter_fft), basically I built the platform channel storing the microphone stream and performed the pitch detection using the "TarsosDSP" Java library (https://github.com/JorenSix/TarsosDSP), which is a very nice library for audio processing.

-For specifics about the data to be detected, check the "Settings" implementation below:
+For specifics about the data to be detected, check the "Settings" implementation below.

 #### Settings